davidrhoderick/generator-artlyticalmedia-starter-theme/README.md

 Builds a WordPress starter theme for use with ACF Pro and Timber plus has SASS preprocessing and Javascript linting, concatenation, and minification.

-The latest version also includes a couple configuration options for installed dependencies:

-* Install Bootstrap 4 dependencies
-* Install Foundation Sites 6 dependencies
-* Install jQuery dependencies
-* Install no dependencies
+The latest version also includes either building with Bootstrap 4 depedencies or without.
+Including Bootstrap 4 also includes jQuery and ScssPhp compilation of ACF Pro included Bootstrap 4 variables.

 This is a fork of the generator-shivermetimbers Yeoman generator that runs to create only a WordPress theme (not run in the root directory) and is actively maintained meaning it has many improvements over the original project.